-Amy Kovac-Ashley is the director of newsroom learning at the American Press Institute.
+Amy Kovac-Ashley is vice president and senior director at the American Press Institute.

 Amy leads the American Press Institute’s newsroom learning program, which provides support and resources to local innovators in newsrooms across the country.
 She oversees API’s Changemaker Network, where these innovators connect with one another and share best practices.
 She is interested in finding new ways to support newsroom talent development and to facilitate peer learning among journalists.